-Design encompasses a broad spectrum of foundational knowledge; not the least of which is thinking like a designer and embracing the research and design process.
-The first semester of the pre-design year focuses on learning the basic drawing skills that enable designers to think visually and formulate ideas through sketching, mapping and making diagrams.
+All design disciplines encompass a broad spectrum of foundational knowledge; not the least of which is thinking like a designer and embracing the research and design process.
+The First-Year Design Foundations course sequence consists of 18 credit hours of design coursework (9 in Autumn Semester, 9 in Spring Semester) and is the beginning of the interdisciplinary core coursework included in all of our design majors.
+During foundations, students focus on learning the basic drawing skills that enable designers to think visually and formulate ideas through sketching, mapping and making diagrams.
 Students practice using basic design software tools for depicting, creating, modifying and presenting.
 They are introduced to typographical principles and page design that enhance communication and presentation.
 Students work individually and in teams and participate in open discussions and reviews of design ideas.

 Curriculum and Course Sequence

-All required courses in the Pre-Design Program must be taken in an exact sequence, as they are offered only once per academic year.
-Any student failing a required course will be removed from the pre-major program and be required to stop the course sequence.
+All required courses in the Design Foundations Program must be taken in an exact sequence, as they are offered only once per academic year and each course is a required prerequisite for the following courses.
+Any student failing a required course will be removed from the foundations program and be required to stop the course sequence.

 Arts and Sciences 1100.09: College Survey, 1 hour

 GE Courses, 6 hours